 The National Forest Inventory (NFI) is an indispensable tool for generating statistical information about the forest resources of a country.
 Its data are used to support decision-making on sustainable forest management based on scientific evidence, as well as support from government, private sector, civil society and academia, for a sustainable forestry policy.
 Mozambique conducted a National Forest Inventory (NFI) from 2015 to 2017.
 The NFI consisted of two provincial inventories, conducted in the Provinces of Gaza (2015) and Cabo Delgado (2016), as well as a national scale inventory on the remaining eight Provinces of the country (2016-2017).
 The inventory of the eight Provinces was divided in two phases.
-The first phase took place in 2016 covering the Provinces of Tete, Manica, Sofala, Zambézia and Niassa.
-There are 46 sampling units that were not measure din the Province of Zambezia and are expected to be measured in 2018.
+The first phase took place in 2016 covering the Provinces of Maputo, Nampula and Inhambane.
+The second phase took place in 2017 covering the Provinces of Tete, Manica, Sofala, Zambézia and Niassa.
+There are 55 sampling units that were not measured in the Province of Zambezia and are expected to be measured in 2018.